-Using coconut oil instead of butter is a popular choice that can improve your overall health and add new flavors to your cooking.
+Using coconut oil instead of butter is a popular choice that can improve your overall health and add a new flavor to your cooking.
 The two substances have a similar smoke point, meaning that they are equal in terms of their “upper limits” for cooking without losing their beneficial nutrients.
-Many people are making the switch away from butter because of the recent information about coconut oil’s impressive effects on our health.
+Many people are making the switch away from butter because of the recent information about coconut oil’s impressive effects on the health.

-Coconut oil also contains vitamin E and various other minerals, antioxidants and nutrients that can reduce oxidative stress, protect the skin and strengthen your hair.
-Finally, this tropical oil is vegan, and doesn’t negative effect those who may be sensitive to dairy products.
+Coconut oil also contains vitamin E and various other minerals, antioxidants, and nutrients that reduce oxidative stress, protect the skin, and strengthen hair.
+Finally, this tropical oil is vegan and doesn’t affect those who are sensitive to dairy products.

 How Do I Substitute Coconut Oil for Butter?

-You can easily substitute coconut oil for butter in many different cooking applications, from frying food to baking cakes and desserts, provided that the coconut oil is the same consistency as the butter called for in each recipe.
-Butter can be solid, softened or melted for different recipes, and to achieve the same consistency and quality of your food, you should be sure that the substitute coconut oil is in the same state.
+You can easily substitute coconut oil for butter in different cooking applications, from frying food to baking cakes and desserts, provided that it has the same consistency as the butter called for in each recipe.
+Butter can be solid, softened or melted for different recipes, and to achieve a similar quality and consistency in your food, make sure that the substitute coconut oil is used in the same state.